-During 2020, Lodbrok identified a number of emerging situations that could have allowed a potential conflict of interest to arise.
-However, as a result of arrangements put in place by Lodbrok, we were able to prevent the conflict of interest from constituting or giving rise to a material risk of damage to the interests of any client.
+During 2021, Lodbrok identified a number of emerging situations that could have allowed a potential conflict of interest to arise.
+However, as a result of the robust arrangements and mechanisms established by Lodbrok, we were able to prevent the conflict of interest from constituting or giving rise to a material risk of damage to the interests of any client.
 These arrangements are set out in the firm's Conflicts Register and focus on ensuring that the interests of clients and investors in the firm's funds are always protected and that the interests of the firm and/or any associated party(ies) are not favoured at their expense.

 In cases where a conflict is not capable of being managed so as to ensure, with reasonable confidence, that risks of damage to client interests will be prevented, the firm will make a disclosure to affected clients.
 This may only be done as a last resort and after all attempts at mitigating or managing the conflict have failed.

-During 2020, Lodbrok was able to avoid any situation where it was not possible to prevent or manage a conflict of interest from causing a risk of damage to client interests.
-We consider that this evidences that our conflicts of interest policy has operated as intended during 2020; however, to the extent that further conflicts of interest arise in the future where it is not possible to prevent damage to client interests, the firm will consider whether changes to the policy are necessary on an ongoing basis.
-As discussed under Principle 5, Lodbrok's policies are the responsibility of the COO and are reviewed annually.
+During 2021, Lodbrok was able to avoid any situation where it was not possible to prevent or manage a conflict of interest from causing a risk of damage to client interests.
+We consider that this evidences that our conflicts of interest policy has operated as intended during 2021; however, to the extent that further conflicts of interest arise in the future where it is not possible to prevent damage to client interests, the firm will consider whether changes to the policy are necessary on an ongoing basis.
+As discussed under Principle 5, Lodbrok's policies, including its conflicts of interest policy, are the responsibility of the COO and are reviewed periodically, and annually at a minimum.